Smith-VidaurreLab/Smith-VidaurreLab.github.io/_pages/handbook.md

 - **Biweekly Lab Meetings** (1.5 hours): These meetings will typically be focused around discussing research updates from each lab member and their planned activities for the next two weeks.
 We will also periodically use these lab meetings to discuss research papers published by other groups, or for professional development activities for the lab.

-- **Monthly Diversity, Equity, and Inclusion Meetings** (1.5 hours): This monthly meeting will be dedicated to discussing how we can continue to build and sustain an anti-racist lab and a safe space for queer scientists.
+- **Bimonthly Diversity, Equity, and Inclusion Meetings** (1.5 hours): This bimonthly meeting will be dedicated to discussing how we can continue to build and sustain an anti-racist lab and a safe space for queer scientists.
 We will also discuss how we can contribute to making the lab, our departmental community, and the broader scientific community more diverse, equitable, inclusive, and just spaces.
 These meetings will be particularly focused on broadening lab members' understanding of how we can take action against systemic oppression in academia, and encouraging lab members to engage in their own process of self-education about the many barriers associated with different forms of oppression.

 - **Weekly Writing Group** (2 hours): We will meet each week for focused writing time as a team.
 Each lab member will bring one or multiple writing projects* that require steady progress.
 At the beginning of each meeting, we will each state the project that we are working on and our goal for the current writing session (up to 15 minutes).
 Everyone will work on their writing project(s) without interrupting others for ~1.5 hours, and then we will catch up about writing progress and obstacles in the last 15 minutes.
 Breaks will be encouraged for those who prefer to focus for short spurts rather than the full 1.5 hours.
 Depending on the lab's preferences, visitors from other labs at MSU may be invited to join us for this writing group.